RagnarGrootKoerkamp/BAPCtools/readme.md

 This can also be used to create the contest pdf by running it from the contest directory.

-## Contributing
+## Contributing / Style guide

-The python code in the repository is formatted using YAPF.
+- The python code in the repository is formatted using YAPF.
 Run `scripts/yafp_format.sh` to format all python files in the `bin/` directory.

+- Imports are usually ordered with system libraries first, followed by a newline, followed by local includes.
+Both groups are sorted alphabetically, and `import` comes before `from ... import`.